MichaelAndrew22/neopixels_socket/README.md

 You run the server.js file by being in the same directory as it and typing      sudo node server.js

-The sketch.js is live rendered in the browser via a html canvas.
+The sketch.js is live rendered in the browser via P5JS

 The sketch file sends data to the server.js file over a socket connection.